Medicine of the People Evolving Along its Natural Path

 Story Updated: Jul 17, 2009

 MARANA, Az. – Virginia Boone and Leonard Marcus are in the fortunate position of living lives in which work, family, social life, health, spirituality, tradition and culture meld together into an integrated, meaningful whole.
-Life and business partners for the last 15 years, the couple collects wild herbs and other plants in areas of the southwestern states of Arizona, New Mexico and Colorado, crafts them into handmade traditional Navajo herbal remedies and sells them at pow wows, Indian markets, conferences and on the Internet at www.motp8.com.
+Life and business partners for the last 15 years, the couple collects wild herbs and other plants in areas of the southwestern states of Arizona, New Mexico and Colorado, crafts them into handmade traditional Navajo herbal remedies and sells them at pow wows, Indian markets, conferences and on the Internet .
 It’s a way of life to which Boone and Marcus are profoundly committed.

 “The commitment comes from the understanding that we have a connection with the earth and that is how all Native Americans relate their way of life – by working the earth and being committed to using the spirit of the body and the earth to live, you know?”
 Boone said.
 “It keeps the culture alive and it helps people.
 It’s not just one thing or the other; it’s a whole thing in itself.
 We’re fortunate that it’s something we can do to help people and share with a lot of people.”